-IFRS 7 Disclosures - Transfers of Financial Assets (Amendments) is effective for the periods beginning on or after 1 July 2011.
-The standard should assist users in evaluating the risk exposures relating to the transfer of financial assets and the effect of those risks on an entity's financial position.
+IFRS 7 Disclosures - Offsetting Financial Assets and Financial Liabilities (Amendments) is effective for periods beginning on or after 1 January 2013.
+The amendment presents new required disclosures to include information that will enable users of an entity's financial statements to evaluate the effect of netting arrangements, including rights of set-off associated with the entity's recognised financial assets and recognised financial liabilities, on the entity's financial position.

-IFRS 9 Financial Instruments (the first phase) is effective for the periods beginning on or after 1 January 2015.
-The standard has not been endorsed by the European Union to date.
+IFRS 9 Financial Instruments (the first phase) is effective for periods beginning on or after 1 January 2015 (as per Amendments).
+The standard has not been endorsed by the European Commission to date.
 The project to replace the current IAS 39 Financial Instruments: Recognition and Measurement has been divided into three phases.
 The first phase focuses on classification and measurement of financial instruments.